BRUCE ALLEN BIOGRAPHY - 2022

 In 1996 Allen took over management of Canadian legend Anne Murray, breathing new life into her career and returning her to the U.S. and Canadian charts and platinum sales.

 In 2003 he added Michael Bublé, a Burnaby native, to his roster.
 A mere one year later, Bublé won a Juno for Best New Artist and saw his self-titled debut album nominated for Album of the Year.
-In the nine years since, Bublé has won three Grammy Awards, 10 Junos and sold more than 35 million albums worldwide.
-His 2010 release "Crazy Love", charted in the top five in over a dozen countries and his 2011 seasonal release "Christmas", took the #1 spot on charts in 20 countries and sold an astounding 6.8 million copies worldwide in just 9 weeks.
-It closed out 2011 on the U.S. Billboard charts as the second largest selling album of the year.
+In the eighteen years since, Bublé has won three Grammy Awards, 14 Junos and sold more than 60 million albums worldwide.

 In 2008 Allen added award-winning songstress Jann Arden to his management roster.
-In her 17-year career to date, Arden has had 17 top ten singles, recorded 9 albums and received 8 Juno Awards.
-Arden is also a broadcaster and a best-selling author.
+In her 28-year career to date, Arden has had 17 top ten singles, recorded 12 albums and received 8 Juno Awards.
+Arden is also a best-selling author and actress, starring as a fictionalized version of herself on “Jann”.

 For 13 years Allen was a member of the CMA (Country Music Association) Board.
 In 2008 he was named to the CARAS (Canadian Academy of Recording Arts and Sciences) Board of Directors and remains on the Board to this day.